wKovacs64/hibp/README.md

 ## Features

+* Get a single breach event
 * Get all breaches for an account
-* Get all breached sites in the system
+* Get all breach events in the system
-* Get a single breached site
 * Get all data classes
 * Get all pastes for an account
 * Search for an account in both breaches and pastes at the same time